spoo503/100-days-of-python-Learning./README.md

 3.relational operators(,>,<,>=,<=,==,!=).

-4.Logical operators=and, or, not.
+4.Logical operators= and, or, not.

-5.membership operators(in, not in).
+5.membership operators= (in, not in).

 #a+b=c .here a and b are operands , + is the operator and overall becomes operation.